 If you're planning a beach vacation, here are plenty of sandcastles, water games and hops in front of you for a family moment.
-Our best beach trips are the ones where we pack , but also the ones where we don't overpack.
+Our best beach trips are the ones where we pack all the important tools and toys, but also the ones where we don't overpack.
 What we bring depends on where we're going and whether we're driving or flying to our destination.
 Here are our shared tips for packing for a beach vacation with kids.

 Tips for packing for a beach vacation with kids